anhnguyenbk/blog-service/README.md

-# Tobi's blog Service
+# Anhng.net blog Service
-Blog servie written on Express and deployment on AWS lambda.
+Written on Express and deployment on AWS lambda.

 ## Getting Started
 ### Installing